pshahid/wampush/readme.md

 About
 -----

 I created this library out of need since I couldn't find anything like this for Angular already out there, only [hints](http://stackoverflow.com/questions/23223619/angularjs-and-autobahn-js-wamp-implementation) on how to do it through Stack Overflow.
 It's useful for connecting your app to a back-end WAMP server.
 WAMP has proven to be incredibly useful for remote procedure invocation and the pub-sub paradigms.
-I use it in many apps before I started learning Angular.
+I used it in many apps before I started learning Angular.

 Dependencies
 ------------